gokul-afk/siteflow-ensemble-engine/README.md

 - **Extensibility:** Easily add new models or swap orchestration logic.
 - **Demo-Ready Visualization:** Automatically generates and saves forecast comparison plots.

+## Production Readiness & Trade-offs

+Current Approach (MVP): This demo uses shell execution (exec.Command) to spawn Python processes.
+This was chosen for simplicity, isolation, and ease of deployment—aligning with the "make it work" phase of startup engineering.

+Production Strategy (Scaling): In a high-load production environment, spawning a new Python interpreter for every request introduces unacceptable latency.
+To scale this, I would refactor the architecture:

+Persistent Workers: Convert the Python scripts into a long-running gRPC Microservice.

+Protocol Buffers: Use Protobuf for strictly typed, high-performance communication between the Go Orchestrator and Python Workers.

+Message Queue: Introduce RabbitMQ or SQS if the forecasting jobs become long-running/async tasks.

 ## Architecture

 ```